wcarvalho/dirc-detector/README.md

 2. [libseamstress](https://code.google.com/p/libseamstress/)
 3. [fitnewton](https://code.google.com/p/fitnewton/)

+Instructions on how to install each component of this library is located within each component's README.
+Follow each of the following links for details on installation:

+1. [Dirc-Objects]
+2. [Particle-Generator]
+3. [Photon-Generator]
+4. [Particle-Reconstructor]
+5. [scripts]

-You may contact with me any concerns with this library via: wcarvalho92@gmail.com
+You may contact with me any concerns about this library via: wcarvalho92@gmail.com

 **Note:** Installation for this library has only been tested on Mac OSX 10.0+ and Linux Ubuntu 14.0+.
 It has `NOT` been tested for Windows.
 While this installation may work on other UNIX-based systems (and windows builds), this is not guarenteed and you continue with installation at your own risk.